Updated May 19, 2023

 Introduction to PostgreSQL GUI

 PostgreSQL provides different GUI tools to users.
 The GUI means graphical user interface tool.
-It is open source and allowed to utilize with the help of graphical user interface tools we can easily manage all the operation of PostgreSQL.
-GUI provides a shortcut key to make it easy for new users and it also provides good visualization to users.
+It is open source and allows us to utilize with the help of graphical user interface tools, we can easily manage all the operation of PostgreSQL.
+GUI provides a shortcut key to make it easy for new users, and it also provides good visualization to users.
 We can access different database servers remotely by using GUI.
 PostgreSQL provides a window based interface to make it easier to use.
 Graphical user interface plays an important role in database administration.

 Top 5 PostgreSQL GUI Tools

 Given below are the top 5 GUI Tools:

 The pgAdmin tool is open source and free to use.
 It supports all operations and features of PostgreSQL.
 It is very easy to handle, and beginner and experienced database developers use it.

 - Using pgAdmin, we can create, view, and edit all everyday PostgreSQL objects.

 - It provides a graphical query tool to users, making it easy to write and execute queries.

 - The pgAdmin dashboard allows users to monitor server activities like database locks, connected server sessions, and current server transactions.